Welcome to pharmacology by Lecturio. I'm Dr. Pravin

 heart is not pumping enough blood to do its job.

-You can have diastolic heart failure and systolic
+You can have diastolic dysfunction, typically associated with heart failure with preserved ejection fraction,

 blood flow because of narrowing of the blood vessels